eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-For requirements that are not relevant for cybersecurity, and to the extent that cybersecurity certification schemes do not, or only partially, cover those cybersecurity requirements, Member States shall establish national certification schemes following the harmonized requirements set out in the IA.
+For requirements that are not relevant for cybersecurity, and to the extent that cybersecurity certification schemes do not, or only partially, cover those cybersecurity requirements, Member States shall establish national certification schemes following the harmonised requirements set out in the IA.
 Member States shall transmit their draft national certification schemes to the European Digital Identity Cooperation Group established pursuant to [Article 46e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e4536-1-1)(1) (the